angelcompostizo/My-portfolio/README.md

 - 🌱 I’m currently learning **CD/CI,Gitlab,Ansible**

-- 👨‍💻 All of my projects are available at [compostizo.org](compostizo.org)
+- 👨‍💻 All of my projects are available at linkedin: https://www.linkedin.com/in/angel-compostizo-olarte/

 - 💬 Ask me about **powershell,Azure Cloud,Amazon Web Services.**